timm/tested/docs/onScript.md

 ## About LUA

+I use LUA as an executable specification language.
+Students rewrite my code in whatever language they like (that is not LUA).

+- For quick tutorials on LUA, see  [learnlua](https://learnxinyminutes.com/docs/lua/)
+- For full details on LUA, see the [Programming in LUA](https://www.lua.org/pil/contents.html) book.

 LUA is an ultra lightweight scripting language comprising less than two dozen keywords: **and, break, do, else, elseif, end, false, for, function, if, in, local, nil, not, or, repeat, return, then, true, until, while**.
 LUA has a considerably smaller footprint